orkapodavid/kanban-portfolio-tracker/plan.md

 - [x] Move action buttons to bottom "thumb zone" on mobile
 - [x] Add responsive breakpoints using Tailwind classes
 - [x] Test drag-and-drop works on touch devices
+- [x] **CRITICAL FIX:** Fixed mobile responsive logic that was hiding all columns except Universe on desktop

 ---